Skip to main content

 Reflections from Baltimore: “Finding Solutions in Strength” and “Years and Small Steps”

 The following are two reflections from the engaged spring break experience of the half-credit CEL course “Food, Faith, and Justice”.
-The course explores the followng questions: why are people food insecure in Baltimore in 2024?
+The course explores the following questions: why are people food insecure in Baltimore in 2024?
 How is the community responding (through direct service, grassroots organizing, policy, research, and advocacy)?
 How do we fit in?
 And how do we build hopeful, resilient. thoughtful communities of response?
 To read reflections from more students, please click here.
 Finding Solutions in Strength Katie Schadler ’26, participant The Food, Faith, and Justice 2024 cohort spent our first full day in Baltimore meeting the Black Church Food […]

 Continue reading Reflections from Baltimore: “Finding Solutions in Strength” and “Years and Small Steps” »